-Any non-default setting for the output extent (in other words, Union of Inputs, As Specified Below, or Same as Display) overrides the default input dataset extent.
+Any non-default setting for the output extent (in other words, Union of Inputs, Current Display Extent, or As Specified Below) overrides the default input dataset extent.
 The parameter extent specified as a parameter input to a tool overrides the environment output extent.

 The output extent after snapping can be the same as the pre-snapped extent, or it can be larger (but never smaller).
 This ensures that cells or features along the boundary are included during execution when the output extent is set to the input dataset.

 The purpose of the snap raster is to adjust the extent so that the cells in the output raster align with the cells in the snap raster.

 For a given snap raster and an extent (extent to be snapped), as shown in figure (a) below, the output extent is determined by adjusting the lower left and upper right corners.